michaelimstepf/supervised-learning/README.md

 1. The prediction_set, similar to the `#prediction` method discussed above
 2. The learning rate (how big of a "jump" each iteration makes).
 The smaller the learning rate, the less errors are to be expected.
 Unfortunately, a smaller learning rate requires more iterations (see below).
 Start at 0.001 and increase the parameter to 0.01, 0.1, 1, etc if the calculation is too slow.
 3. The number of iterations.
-The more iterations, the longer accurate the result will but the slower the algorithm will run.
+The more iterations, the more accurate the result will but the slower the algorithm will run.
 4. Whether you want print out values to see at which point convergence happens.

 ```ruby